The Best Places To See The Leaves Change in Burlington and Hamilton

-“I’m so glad I live in a world where there are Octobers.” is my favourite Anne of Green Gables quote.
-I agree, Anne!
-October is the perfect time to watch the leaves in Ontario change from fresh green to warm, firey hues before the frost of winter rolls in.
+It’s that time of year again.
+October is the perfect time to watch the fall leaves in Ontario change from fresh green to warm, fiery hues of red, orange and yellow before the frost of winter rolls in.
 Here are our suggestions for the best places to see leaves change in Burlington and Hamilton.

 Kelso Conservation Area